scotthibbs/FDLog_Enhanced/README.md

 The last Python 2.7 version is in the release section.

-The code here is now in Python 3 (should be stable) and working toward a 2023 stable release.
-I test on Linux and Windows with a 192.168.x.x network.
+The code here is Python3 (should be stable) and tested on Linux and Windows with a 192.168.x.x network.
 This needs to be tested on different networks and with Macs.

 This is the top of the Release Log for FDLog_Enhanced The release log will have the present back to the beginning of FDLog in 1984.

+Release Log for FDLog and FDLog_Enhanced
-We have added 94 enhancements to the original FDLog so far. scotthibbs at gmail.com (email ideas for enhancements/bugs)
+We have added 99 enhancements to the original FDLog so far.

+This release log has the present back to the beginning of FDLog in 1984.

+Scott Hibbs at gmail.com (email ideas for enhancements/bugs)

 To Do and Ideas: